secure-compilation/when-good-components-go-bad/README.md

 our novel proof techniques.

-Proving these axioms is typically laborious and we do not expect it to be particularly insightful for our chosen pair of languages.
+Proving these axioms is typically laborious and we do not expect the proof to be particularly insightful for our chosen pair of languages.

 In fact, one of the key goals of our proof technique for the main secure compilation theorem is to demonstrate that